Get insights.

 6.1.
 Purpose of survey

-If your survey measures something specific, have more quantitative questions.
+If it measures something specific, lean on quantitative questions.

 6.2.
 Question Sequencing

-To receive a strong foundation for your survey, start with quantitative questions that give you numbers.
-Then follow with qualitative questions to explore deeper into the reason behind the numbers.
-This approach enriches your survey, giving it depth and valuable insights.
+For a strong foundation, start with quantitative questions that give you numbers.
+Then follow with qualitative questions to dig into the reasons behind those numbers.
+This order adds depth to your survey and gives you more to work with in analysis.

-However, there is another line of thought that suggests starting surveys with qualitative questions first and then moving on to quantitative questions.
-This will make the survey more receptive to respondent's ideas.
+There is also another school of thought: start with qualitative questions and move to quantitative ones afterward.
+Opening with qualitative questions makes the survey more receptive to the respondent's ideas.

 6.3.
 Exploratory / Confirmatory

-The balance between qualitative and quantitative should align with the type of survey.
+The balance between qualitative and quantitative should match the type of survey.

-Exploratory surveys might have more qualitative questions, whereas Confirmatory surveys might have more quantitative questions.
+Exploratory surveys tend to carry more qualitative questions, while Confirmatory surveys tend to carry more quantitative ones.

 6.4.
 Test your survey